csci-1301/csci-1301.github.io/labs/PreciseRectangle/readme.md

 # Pushing Further (Optional)

-The following are two independent tasks, to widen your understanding of this class, and to prepare you for the next labs.
+The following is an independent task, to widen your understanding of this class, and to prepare you for the next labs.

-#.
-Class diagrams (the ones we will be using) are just a special case of UML diagram.
-Have a look at <https://en.wikipedia.org/wiki/Unified_Modeling_Language#Diagrams>.
-In which category are class diagrams: behaviour, or structure diagram?
-Have a look at <https://en.wikipedia.org/wiki/Activity_diagram> and try to read the example of activity diagram for a guided brainstorming process.

 #.
 Now that you know more about naming conventions, have a look at [microsoft's naming guideline](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines(, and particularly at
 - [the documentation on general naming conventions](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/general-naming-conventions),